Daumas117/Daumas117/README.md

 ### ⚡ Fun facts

-My passion for IT started because i wanted to play videogames, but i didnt had one.
-I started researching how to build PC's and all the information regarding which component it's better, or the pros and cons of X or Y product.
-Comparing all the components and changing my budget accordingly to the new information.
-I Love all the process of reviewing information (data) and trying to figure it out the best fit for me.
+My passion for IT started because I wanted to play video games, but I didn't have a PC.
+I started researching how to build PCs and all the information about which components are better, as well as the pros and cons of products X and Y. I compared all the components and changed my budget accordingly based on the new information.
+I love the whole process of reviewing information and trying to figure out the best fit for me.

 I love reading fantasy sci-fi books.